European commissioner: Portfolios

 The make-up and distribution of portfolios are determined by the Commission president and do not always correspond with the commission's departments (directorates-general).
 While some have been fairly consistent in make-up between each Commission, some have only just been created or are paired with others.
 With a record number of members in 2007, the portfolios have become very thin even though the responsibilities of the commission have increased.

 Civil service

 A commissioner can come under a great deal of influence from the staff under their control.
 The European Civil Service is permanent whereas a commissioner is in office usually for just five years.
-Hence it is the service which know the workings of the commission and have longer term interests.
+Hence it is the service which knows the workings of the commission and have longer term interests.
 Strong leadership from a commissioner, who knows the workings of their portfolio, can overcome the power of the service.
 An example would be Pascal Lamy; however, the best people are usually kept by their national governments, leading to less solid candidates getting the job.